opensearch-project/project-website/_posts/what-in-the-ml-is-going-on-around-here.md

 I﻿ started [here](https://opensearch.org/docs/latest/ml-commons-plugin/ml-framework/) at the ml-framework documentation page.
 It gave me a good start.
 I apparently needed to register a model.

 W﻿hat's a model?
 What kinds are there?
 Do I get them somewhere else?
 Does OpenSearch come with any?
-What do I do with it?
+What do I do with it? sha256 hash missing from examples!

 Using an example call showed me that I needed to have a node as an "ML node" - I only have one node in my cluster.
 I decided to disable the requirement for now.
-Great!

 Side quest number one: Learn the settings API.
 I started [here](https://opensearch.org/docs/latest/api-reference/cluster-api/cluster-settings/) at the cluster settings documentation, which got me the general syntax of the call.
 Now I just needed the setting names.
 I embarrassingly had to google "opensearch ml cluster settings" to find the actual setting names.

 I﻿ eventually cobbled together this call.